strangehurst/PNML.jl/docs/src/structure/type_hierarchies.md

 [`ContinuousNet`](@ref) is a concrete type of [`AbstractContinuousNet`](@ref).
 `ContinuousNet` uses floating point marking and inscriptions.
-It is a nonstandard extension to the ISO specification.
+It is a nonstandard extension to the ISO standard.

 [`HLCoreNet`](@ref) is a concrete subtype of [`AbstractHLCore`](@ref).
 `HLCoreNet` is used by some `AbstractPetriNet` concrete types ([`PNet.HLPetriNet`](@ref)).